findamak/bitcoin-lightning-node/README.md

 # Bitcoin and lightning node using Docker

 ## Introduction
 This guide is to help you setup a bitcoin and lightning node on any computer that is capable of running docker.
 You will need to have docker desktop installed.
 If not, visit the [Docker website](https://www.docker.com/).
 You will also need Git.
 Go here to download and install [Git for windows](https://gitforwindows.org/).
 On linux use your package manager to install git.
+In terms of hardware requirements, these are the recommendations:
+* 2 or 4 core 64bit CPU.
+* At least 4GB of RAM.
+* A reliable internet connection.
+* Note that as of October 2022, syncing the full bitcoin mainnet consumes about **500GB** of disk space.
+So a hard drive with at least 1TB of free space is recommended if you plan on running this node for a while.

 ## Download the files